TobiKattmann/MachineLearning_1/6__ExamPreparation/README.md

 This kind of `README.md` documentation is also done for the `ExamTasks` in each topic as they are not always unique.

 Additional content:
-- [This](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/) blogpost about CNN's and what convolutions are
+- [Blogpost](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/) about CNN's and what convolutions are
+- [Youtube video](https://www.youtube.com/watch?v=Rdpbnd0pCiI) about autoencoders (AE's) by 2minpapers